quicwg/base-drafts/draft-ietf-quic-recovery.md

 in {{?RFC6928}}, increasing the byte limit to account for the smaller 8 byte overhead of UDP compared to the 20 byte overhead for TCP.

-Prior to validating the client's address, the server can also be limited by the anti-amplification limit as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
+Prior to validating the client's address, the server can be further limited by the anti-amplification limit as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
 Though the anti-amplification limit can prevent the congestion window from being fully utilized and therefore slow down the increase in congestion window,